EricLambrecht/react-timing-hooks/README.md

 const [foo, setFoo] = useState(null)
 const onFooChange = useTimeout(() => console.log('foo changed one second ago!'), 1000)

-// the following effect will run only when "foo" changes, just as expected. "onFooChange" is memoized and safe to use in a dependency array. useEffect(() => {
+// the following effect will run only when "foo" changes, just as expected.
+// "onFooChange" is memoized and safe to use in a dependency array. useEffect(() => {
   onFooChange()
 }, [foo, onFooChange])
 ```

+### Bundle Size

+The whole lib is tree-shakable, i.e. only hooks you actually use end up in your bundle.
+So far, we also do not use any transitive dependencies.
+So don't worry about the bundle size.

+But check for yourself: https://bundlephobia.com/result?p=react-timing-hooks

 ## Contributing